 1) Apply for or renew your passport.
-For U.S. citizens, visit the SDSU Passport office for more information; call (619) 594-3800 or email email@example.com with any questions.
+For U.S. citizens, visit the SDSU Passport office for more information; call (619) 594-3800 or email firstname.lastname@example.org with any questions.
+The passport book is valid for all international travel by land, air and sea.
+However, the passport card is only valid when entering the United States at land border crossings and sea ports-of-entry from: Canada, Mexico, The Caribbean or Bermuda.
+The passport card cannot be used for international air travel.

 2) Plan ahead as early as possible.
 You should start researching programs 6 to 9 months before you plan to go abroad.
 Browse all programs options via the Aztecs Abroad database Program Search.
 The Advanced Search allows you to search by more parameters.
 Most programs have a save option to allow you to view programs for later review.